The Performance Schema provides instrumentation for prepared statements, for which there are two protocols:

 These columns indicate the event that created the prepared statement.

-For a prepared statement created by a client session,
+For a prepared statement created by a client session, these columns are

 SELECT OWNER_OBJECT_TYPE, OWNER_OBJECT_SCHEMA, OWNER_OBJECT_NAME, STATEMENT_NAME, SQL_TEXT FROM performance_schema.prepared_statements_instances WHERE OWNER_OBJECT_TYPE IS NOT NULL;

 The time spent executing the statement preparation itself.

 The number of times the statement was reprepared internally (see Section 8.10.4, “Caching of Prepared Statements and Stored Programs”).
 Timing statistics for repreparation are not available because it is counted as part of statement execution, not as a separate operation.

 Aggregated statistics for executions of the prepared statement.

 SUM_columns are the same as for the statement summary tables (see Section 126.96.36.199, “Statement Summary Tables”).